 You can see orchards and learn the history of yuzu on Yuzu Road in the Chugei area of eastern Kochi Prefecture.

 In Kochi, the biggest producer of yuzu in Japan, yuzu is an extremely important ingredient in local cooking.
 The entire fruit is used, with the juice, known as Yuzusu or Yunosu, being used in a similar way to lemon juice and the peel as a seasoning.
-Yuzu offers a refreshing flavour and adds colour to a dish.
+Yuzu offers a refreshing flavor and adds color to a dish.
 You can purchase yuzu at a street market like the Sunday Market or in any supermarket.
 The people of Kochi love yuzu so much that it's made its way into many of the local dishes, and therefore onto the menus of the restaurants in Kochi.

 One local favorite is inaka-sushi (lit. country sushi).
 Yuzu-su is used in place of vinegar to coat the rice, with fresh mountain vegetables and mushrooms replacing fish.
 Yuzu is perfect in desserts and confectionery like cakes and cookies and the peel is also eaten as a snack.
-The slightly sweet yet sour flavour of yuzu snacks makes them a favourite among the locals.
+The slightly sweet yet sour flavor of yuzu snacks makes them a favourite among the locals.

 Beverages featuring yuzu

 In Kochi, there is a large variation of drinks using the juice of yuzu.
-In liquors and shochu (a Japanese spirit), yuzu offers a balanced refreshing, yet gentle bitter flavour that can be enjoyed straight or on the rocks.
-There are many soft drinks made with yuzu, each with a slightly different flavour depending on the maker.
+In liquors and shochu (a Japanese spirit), yuzu offers a balanced refreshing, yet gentle bitter flavor that can be enjoyed straight or on the rocks.
+There are many soft drinks made with yuzu, each with a slightly different flavor depending on the maker.
 Yuzu drinks are popular with both kids and adults, and beverages made with yuzu make for a great souvenir.
 One of the best points is that Kochi yuzu are made in Kochi, offering a sense of security.

 You can purchase many of these products at souvenir and convenience stores, and supermarkets etc. all over the prefecture.